koenrane/KR-new-site/content/Gradient routing.md

 : We train a policy on all trajectories with +1 reinforcement for reaching a terminal state, unless we can observe that it is a `ghost`, in which case -1 is used.

-Discussion: besides being data-inefficient, data filtering is not guaranteed to converge to optimal behavior.
+Besides being data-inefficient, data filtering is not guaranteed to converge to optimal behavior.
 This is because the presence of oversight is part of the environment, rather than being independent of it (as in [random labeling](https://ai-alignment.com/semi-supervised-reinforcement-learning-cf7d5375197f)).
 Indeed, we see this in the learning curves at 10% oversight given [here](https://arxiv.org/html/2410.04332v2#A6.F13).
 The naive training policy learns to exploit the limits of oversight, going to `ghost` 100% of the time when it is the closer destination and not under oversight.
 By contrast, the gradient-routed policy only walks into the `ghost` “by accident” when on the way to the `diamond`.

 # Key takeaways